A general fluid-sediment mixture model and constitutive theory: Theory and Formulation

 \subsection{Mixture Theory}

 To develop the model we start by considering a mixture of grains and fluid.
-We assume that the grains are rough (i.e. \textit{true} contact can occur between grains), made of incompressible material with \textit{true} density $\rho_s$, and essentially spherical with diameter $d$.
+We assume that the grains are rough (i.e. physical, frictional contact can occur between grains; see \cite{zhao2002}), made of incompressible material with \textit{true} density $\rho_s$ (i.e. the density of a grain), and essentially spherical with mean diameter $d$.
+Additionally, we assume that the grains are quasi-mono-disperse (no size-segregation during flow) and that grains are large enough to neglect Brownian effects (i.e. $d \gtrsim 100 \mu \text{m}$ for common engineering slurries).
 We also assume that the grains are fully immersed in a barotropic viscous fluid having \textit{true} density $\rho_f$ and viscosity $\eta_0$.
 We use the term `\textit{true}' to mean those properties of the material in the mixture \textit{before} the mixture is homogenized.
 A representative volume of material, $\Omega$, can therefore be decomposed into a solid volume, $\Omega_s$, and a fluid volume, $\Omega_f$, such that $\Omega = \Omega_s \cup \Omega_f$.

 Figure \ref{Fig: homogenization} shows how this volume is decomposed and the important step of homogenizing the solid volume and fluid volume into two, overlapping continua.
 In the analysis that follows, $\psi_s$ will refer to some field $\psi$ defined on the solid phase, and $\psi_f$ will refer to some field $\psi$ defined on the fluid phase.
 If no subscript is given, then that field is defined on the mixture as a whole.